egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Basic Condition Operation
 -------------------------

-The condition operator comprises of a relationship with a parent to a child which produces a characteristic of an AND operator:  A child cannot happens unless its parent happens.
+The condition operator consists of a relationship with a parent to a child which produces a characteristic of an AND operator:  A child cannot happens unless its parent happens.